uwituzeb/water-quality-model/README.md

 dataset contains 9 columns of data with variables or parameters that affect the potability(quality) of water.
 The target variable is the potability of the water, which is a binary classification.

+# Putting this here to push an update